 Flea Tea!
 Two high school girls invented it.
 Google it.

 Just check with your vet before you dose your cats etc. Also young kittens can be poisoned with some of these remedies.
 The cheap flea stuff at Walmart has made my cats sick.
 Bottom line be very careful.
 If it is harmful to pregnant women etc, what will it do to your cat?
 Now I keep my two cats in the house and fleas are not a problem.

 That flee tea is too expensive, and does not list what is in it, you should do thorough research before ever using herbs on pets as some are toxic even to humans, and could make them sick or even cause death.
 Furthermore, here is a simple remedy you can make at home.
 Thinly slice one whole lemon and add it peel and all to one pint of water and put into a pot of water on the stove, bring just to the boiling point and turn it off, then let it sit over night.
 Then add to a spray bottle and spray while massaging into your pets fur and skin until damp, not drenched but damp.
-This is a natural flea killer and only needs to be done once a month.

 I've heard raw garlic can make cats/dogs extremely sick and even result in their death, so be aware.

 I was also online looking for remedies for fleas for my 2 dogs and cat that I found and tried.
 I mix 1/2 vinegar 1/2 dish soap mix in a bowl.
 Spread it on their coat like soap.
 Rub it in like you are washing them.
 You will start seeing the fleas die why your pups are in the tub with the mixture still on them take a fine tooth comb and brush the dead fleas off.
 This should take about 10-15 mins the rinse and dry.